coderamen666/srd-v3.5-md/spells/spells-s.md

 effect other than damage, that effect is only 20% likely to occur.
-Regardless of the result of the save to disbelieve, an affected creature is also allowed any save that the spell being simulated allows, but the save DC is set according to *shadow conjuration*'s level (4th) rather than the spell's normal level.
+Regardless of the result of the save to disbelieve, an affected creature is also allowed any save that the spell being simulated allows, but the save DC is set according to *shadow conjuration*’s level (4th) rather than the spell’s normal level.
 In addition, any effect created by *shadow conjuration* allows spell resistance, even if the spell it is simulating does not.
 Shadow objects or substances have normal effects except against those who disbelieve them.